alex@rafountain.com • R.A Fountain, General Store

 252.749.7974 • 252.864.3239

-Louise and her partner, Patrick Artinian, were Eyes on Main Street’s resident photographers during August 2023.
-They stopped by to visit Freeman Vines as part of a pitch to Mediapart, the online journal published in Paris, to explore Wilson and Pitt counties; they wound up with a lot of photos and stories about MusicMaker East, Freeman Vines, and Lightnin’ Wells, among other area subjects.
-They took lots of photos and Louise played some trumpet to Freeman’s guitar accompaniment and were great folks to hang out with.
-Too bad they had to go back to Paris but they said they’d be back one day!
+Louise and her partner, Patrick Artinian, were Eyes on Main Street’s resident photographers in Wilson during August 2023.
+They stopped by to visit Freeman Vines as part of a pitch to Mediapart, the online journal published in Paris, to explore Wilson and Pitt counties; they wound up with a lot of photos and stories about MusicMaker East, Mr. Vines, and Lightnin’ Wells, among other area subjects.
+Louise also played some trumpet to Freeman’s guitar accompaniment and they were great folks to hang out with.
+Too bad they had to go back to Paris but they said they’d be back one day–looks like May 2025,

 • • •